Shibden Hall – from William Otes to Anne Lister (Gentleman Jack) and beyond

 Members of the Waterhouse family were lords of the Manor of Halifax from at least the reign of Henry III.

-Sibella Savile (1501-1558) married Robert Waterhouse (1507-1578) of Moot Hall, Halifax, on 14th May 1522 at Southowram, Halifax, with a special dispensation to marry granted by Cardinal Wolsey, they being already related twice in the second degree.
+Shibden came into the Waterhouse family when the heiress of Shibden, Sibella Savile (1501-1558), married Robert Waterhouse (Born 1498-1507, died 1578) of Moot Hall, Halifax, on 14th May 1522 at Southowram, Halifax.
+They were granted a special dispensation to marry by Cardinal Wolsey, they being already related twice in the second degree.
 They were parents of at least four sons, John, George, Gregory and Richard.
 In 1554 Robert, along with his sons, John, George, and Gregory, and with Michael Wentworth, esq., by letters patent, became “farmers of the ulnage of saleable woolen cloths in the county and city of York”.

 [Ulnage was a subsidy levied on the sale of woolen cloth and “farming the ulnage” became the predominant method of administering the tax, the revenue being calculated from the size of the farm.
 Therefore, it was possible to make a realistic estimate of the income that the crown expected to receive from the Ulnage in Halifax by adding up the amount expected from each farm…for more on “Ulnage” at this link. ]

 The fact that Robert and his family are named in letters patent indicates they were farmers of some significance in the area.
 Robert wrote a will in 1578, and it was probated on the 15th of March 1580.
-The Shibden estate then passed to his son, John Waterhouse.
+The Shibden estate then passed to his son, John Waterhouse (1523-1583).

-John Waterhouse (born 1523 in Northowram – died 1583 at Shibden Hall) married Jane Bosville of Conisborough.
+John Waterhouse, eldest son of Robert Waterhouse, (born 1523 in Northowram – died 1583 at Shibden Hall) married Joanna/Jane Bosville of Conisborough.
 The Bosville family were an important East Yorkshire family and owners of land and manors.
-John and Joanna had at least 11 children.
+John and Jane had at least 7 sons and 4 daughters.

 Caleb Waterhouse was a relative (a distant cousin?) of Sir Edward Waterhouse.
-Caleb immediately sold the estate on to a Mrs Crowther on behalf of her nephew John Hemingway of Overbrea (born 1602) for £1600.
+Caleb immediately sold the Shibden estate on to a Mrs Crowther, on behalf of her nephew John Hemingway of Overbrea (born 1602) for £1600.

 The Hemingway Family

-John Hemingway of Overbrea (born 1602 – died before1623) was the son of Robert Hemingway of Overbrea.
+John Hemingway of Overbrea (born 1602 – died before 1623) was the son of Robert Hemingway of Overbrea and Edith Lister.
 In 1615, both Mrs Crowther and John’s father, Robert Hemingway, died.
-John Hemingway, although heir, was under-age and was made a ward of the Crown, and his uncle Samuel Lister was appointed guardian to John and his four sisters.
-John Hemingway died still under-age, before 1623 and his four sisters – including Sibel and Phoebe – inherited Shibden Hall as co-heiresses.
+John Hemingway, although heir, was under-age, was made a ward of the Crown and his uncle Samuel Lister was appointed guardian to John and his four sisters.
+John died still under age, and his four sisters – including Sibel and Phoebe – inherited Shibden Hall as co-heiresses.

 The Lister Family

-Samuel Lister (1570-1632), a cloth merchant, took over the tenancy of the Hall in 1614.
+Samuel Lister (1570-1632), a cloth merchant, now took over the tenancy of Shibden Hall.
 Women and girls who were heiresses were very sought after and Samuel soon married off two of his sons to his wards Sibel and Phoebe Hemingway…so Shibden passed into to the Lister family, where it stayed for 300 years.

-The Lister family seemed prone to remaining unmarried or at least childless and the inheritance pattern is complex.
+The Lister men seemed prone to remaining unmarried or at least childless and the inheritance pattern is complex.
 Shibden eventually passed to Samuel Lister’s great grandson, Dr James Lister of Upperbrea, Halifax, who was an apothecary with premises at Hall End, Halifax.
 James took possession of the estate in 1709.
-On his death, the estate passed to his eldest surviving son, Rev John Lister.
+On his death, the estate passed to his eldest surviving son, the Reverend John Lister.

-Rev John Lister (1703-1759) was the eldest son and heir of Dr John Lister and was born at his father’s shop at Hall End.
+Rev. John Lister (1703-1759) was the eldest son and heir of Dr. John Lister and was born at his father’s shop at Hall End.
 He read divinity at St John’s College Cambridge and became headmaster of Bury Grammar School.
 He was curate at Doncaster Parish Church in 1727 and in 1729, he inherited Shibden estate.
 John didn’t marry and died without issue.
-The estate then passed to James Lister, the eldest child of Dr John’s younger brother Jeremiah Lister (1713-1788).
+The estate then passed to James Lister (1748-1826), the eldest child of Dr John’s younger brother Jeremiah Lister (1713-1788).

 James Lister (1748-1826) lived at Shibden along with his unmarried sister Anne (1768-1836), neither leaving any issue.